Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Introduction and Motivation

 \subsection{Related Works}

 The CPD problem has been studied by numerous authors for many years and it would be futile to survey all existing works.
-Here, we attempt to highlight the most significant ones, partitioned according to whether the underlying distributions are known.
+Here, we attempt to highlight the most significant ones, partitioned according to whether the underlying distributions are known or not.
 We also survey some works on information-theoretic limits of statistical classification.

-\paragraph{Known distributions:} In the early years in which the CPD problem was studied, authors commonly assumed that the distributions are known.
+\paragraph{Known distributions} In the early years in which the CPD problem was studied, authors commonly assumed that the distributions are known.
 In the offline scenario, Smith \cite{smith1975bayesian} adopted a Bayesian approach to infer the change-point in a sequence with known or partially-known underlying parameters.
 Some other probabilistic Bayesian approaches for offline CPD studied in \cite{chib1998estimation,barry1993bayesian} were based on retrospective segmentation strategies.
 Sen and Srivastava \cite{sen1975tests} adopted a non-Bayesian approach to detect a change in mean of normal distributions.
 Lavielle \cite{lavielle1999detection} studied the problem of detecting multiple changes by using maximum likelihood estimation.
 In the online setting, the first works date back to the 1950s, done by Page \cite{page1954continuous,page1955test}.
 The author considered detecting a change of known parameters and proposed the cumulative sums (CUSUM) algorithm that can be applied to both offline and online CPD problems.
 Later, Page's optimal stopping time result was further generalized in various directions by Moustakides~\cite{moustakides1986optimal}.
-Papers \cite{siegmund2013sequential,basseville1993detection} proposed CPD algorithms by considering known underlying parameters and i.i.d.\ univariate and low-dimensional multivariate observations from a single data stream.
 Papers \cite{pollak1985optimal,lrden1971procedures} provided optimal results for online CPD problems in non-Bayesian settings.